solarsnake/coveralls-demo-ruby/README.md

 <how it works diagram>
 ```

-We'll set up this project to do exactly that, with these five (5) steps:
+We'll set up this project to do exactly that, with these four (4) steps:

 ## Next Steps

 1. Understand test coverage in this project
 2. Run tests for the first time
 3. Add tests and see coverage change
-4. Configure this project to use Coveralls
+4. Configure this project to use [Coveralls](http://coveralls.io)
-5. Verify expected code coverage with Coveralls

 ## 1. Understand test coverage in this project